 A Secure Digital (SD) card is an SDMI-compliant flash memory card used in many digital cameras, memory players, and other portable digital devices.
 Like other SDMI-compliant cards, an SD card uses an extra chip to recognize and comply with the requirements imposed on copyright-protected materials.

-You'll also come across SDHC cards, a newer, high-capacity SD card format.
-Now, while any SDHC-compliant camera or PDA will be compatible with standard SD cards, an SD-compatible device will not necessarily work with SDHC cards.
-In fact, if your device is more than two years old, there's a chance it won't be SDHC-compliant.
-And there are newer devices that won't work with SDHC cards either.
-So be sure to check your owner's manual to confirm compatibility before buying an SDHC card.
+You'll also come across SDHC and SDXC cards — they're higher-capacity SD card formats.
+Now, while any SDHC-compliant camera or electronic devcice will be compatible with standard SD cards, an SD-compatible device may not necessarily work with SDHC or SDXC cards.
+In fact, if your device is more than five years old, there's a chance it won't be SDHC-compliant.
+So be sure to check your owner's manual to confirm compatibility before buying an SDHC or SDXC card.

 With traditional film cameras, sensitivity, also known as ISO, represents the film's sensitivity to light.
 A lower ISO number means that the film needs more light to take a picture than film with a higher ISO.

 Because digital cameras do not use film, manufacturers have had to create "sensitivity" settings.
 Most digital cameras use 100 as their standard ISO sensitivity setting, and offer a range of other settings from 200 to 400, or more, to mimic the effects of using film with speeds of 100, 200, 400, etc. These higher settings can be very useful in low-light shooting conditions or when faster shutter speeds are required; however, because they are achieved by amplifying or boosting the image sensor's output, they can result in an increase of visible "noise," giving your pictures a somewhat "grainy" look.